 It’s all about creating value for the person you’re contacting.
 Tell them why they should care about you and your email, and what’s in it for them.

 A real magic trick is to sprinkle personal pronouns across your email.
 You, me, they, he, I, she, them, and him are all personal pronouns.
 It’s almost impossible to overuse the word ‘you’ in a well-written copy.
 “Do you… Can you… Would you… Should you… Did you know..”

 - Eat your own dog food

 As human beings, we’re great at telling when something’s missing.
-The last thing you want is for your copy to sound phoney.
+The last thing you want is for your email to sound phony.
 At Google, nothing leaves the door until engineers have used it themselves for a few weeks.
 It’s a process they call ‘dog fooding’.
 Whatever your niche, if you’re going to succeed, start eating your own dog food.

 - Open answers

-Yes we may be, did you have something particular in mind?
+Yes, we may be, did you have something particular in mind?